“The Effects of Tranexamic Acid in Breast Surgery: A Systematic Review and Meta-Analysis” Journal Articles uri icon

 abstract

 • Background: Tranexamic acid (TXA) is used in trauma and surgical settings.
 Its role in reducing postoperative blood loss in breast surgery remains unclear.
-The primary objective of this study was to determine the effect of TXA on postoperative blood loss in breast surgery.
-Methods: Searches of the PubMed, Ovid MEDLINE, Embase, CINAHL, and Cochrane Central Register of Controlled Trials databases were performed from inception to April 3, 2020.
-Inclusion criteria were any retrospective reviews, prospective cohort studies, and randomized controlled trials that administered TXA (topical or intravenously) in the context of breast surgery.
-Quality of studies were evaluated using the risk of bias in randomized trials tool and the risk of bias in nonrandomized studies of interventions tool.
-Data were pooled, and a meta-analysis was performed.
-Results: In total, seven studies were included, representing 1226 patients (TXA, 632 patients; control, 622 patients).
-TXA was administered as follows: topically (20 mL of 25 mg/mL TXA intraoperatively; n =258 patients), intravenously (1 to 3 g perioperatively; n = 743 patients), or both (1 to 3 g daily up to 5 days postoperatively; n = 253 patients).
-TXA administration reduced hematoma formation in breast surgery (risk ratio, 0.48; 95% CI, 0.32 to 0.73), with no effect on drain output (mean difference, −84.12 mL; 95% CI, −206.53 to 38.29 mL), seroma formation (risk ratio, 0.92; 95% CI, 0.60 to 1.40), or infection rates (risk ratio, 1.01; 95% CI, 0.46 to 2.21).
+The primary objective of this study is to determine the effect of TXA on post-operative blood loss in breast surgery.
+Methods: Searches of PubMed, Ovid MEDLINE, EMBASE, CINAHL, and Cochrane Central Register of Controlled Trials was performed from inception to April 3, 2020.
+Inclusion criteria were any retrospective reviews, prospective cohort studies, and randomized control trials that administered TXA (topical or IV) in the context of breast surgery.
+Quality of studies were evaluated using the RoB 2.0 and ROBINS-I tools, respectively.
+Data was pooled and a meta-analysis was performed.
+Results: In total, seven studies were included, representing 1226 patients (TXA = 632, control = 622 patients).
+TXA was administered: topically (20 mL of 25 mg/mL TXA intraoperatively; n=258 patients), intravenously (1-3 g perioperatively; n=743 patients), or both (1-3 g daily up to 5 days post-operatively; n=253 patients).
+TXA administration reduced hematoma formation in breast surgery (risk ratio, 0.48; 95% CI 0.32 to 0.73), with no effect on drain output (mean difference, -84.12 mL; 95% CI -206.53 to 38.29), seroma formation (risk ratio, 0.92; 95% CI 0.60 to 1.40) or infection rates (risk ratio, 1.01; 95% CI 0.46 to 2.21).
 No adverse effects were reported.
-Conclusion: The use of TXA in breast surgery is a safe and effective modality with low-level evidence that it reduces hematoma rates without affecting seroma rates, postoperative drain output, or infection rates.
+Conclusions: The use of TXA in breast surgery is a safe and effective modality with low level evidence that it reduces hematoma rates without affecting seroma rates, postoperative drain output, or infection rates.

 publication date